7 Signs Of Employee Burnout And How To Mitigate Them

 Signs of burnout hostility can also be evident in performance reviews, where the slightest bit of constructive criticism, pricks them.
 Employees who aren’t flexible or willing to grow and adapt can be a telltale sign of burnout.

 Studies have shown that burnout employees have significantly higher sleep disorders than those who didn’t.
 Insomnia, and non-restorative sleep caused by burnout leave them feeling drained out at work.
-Besides, research shows that lack of sleep causes stress, which skews our cognitive abilities at the workplace.
+Besides, research shows that lack of sleep causes stress, which skews our cognitive abilities at the workplace and lowers employee performance.

 Apart from mental stress, burnout can also manifest itself in physical symptoms.
 Hours of sitting at a stretch can create back problems and other posture-related issues like Repetitive Strain Injury or RSI.
 Continuous screen watching can cause eyesight problems and headaches.